sourabhwarrier/Singly-Linked-Lists-C/README.md

 ```
 Node* head;
 ```
 The former places the head node in the heap with a default value of 0.
-Deleting the node in this case would require freeing memory \n allocated to it.
+Deleting the node in this case would require freeing the memory \n allocated to it.
 ```
 free(head);